skd19092003/greatmovies/README.md

 ## 🎰 Lucky Wheel - Premium Feature

-**The crown jewel of CineVault** - An intelligent movie randomizer that takes the guesswork out of choosing what to watch next!
+An intelligent movie randomizer that takes the guesswork out of choosing what to watch next!

 ### How Lucky Wheel Works:
 - **Smart Filtering**: Choose your preferred genre, language, time period (Old/Medium/New), and quality preference